Lambertus7/Lambertus7/README.md

 # About Me

 I am a caffeinated Full-Stacker with a lot of passion for coding!
 I was born and raised on the Caribbean Island known as Aruba 🇦🇼 but currently, I am residing in the Netherlands 🇳🇱<br>
-I am 28 years old and have moved from my little Island to the big city that is Rotterdam; I'm just a small-town boy living in a big world!
+I am 28 years old and have moved from my little island to the big city of Rotterdam; I'm just a small-town boy living in a big world!
 Ever since I was a child, I had a fascination with technology and it seemed only fitting that I made my way into coding.
 The first step to world domination is complete!
 <br>

 ## Multilingual